DarrenWestwood/virtuemart-plugin/README.md

 ## Description ##

 The fastest and easiest way to start accepting Bitcoin payments on your VirtueMart online store.
-Since 2015, [Blockonomics](https://www.blockonomics.co/merchants?utm_source=joomla) has helped thousands of ecommerce sites increase sales by including Bitcoin, Ethereum, Litecoin, and other major altcoins as a payment option for their customers.
+Since 2015, [Blockonomics](https://www.blockonomics.co/merchants?utm_source=joomla) has helped thousands of e-commerce sites increase sales by including Bitcoin, Ethereum, Litecoin, and other major altcoins as a payment option for their customers.

 ## Using the Blockonomics plugin for VirtueMart ##
 You must have a Blockonomics merchant account to use this plugin.
 It's free to sign-up.